CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-2/Self-Paced Materials/1_Digital Service Methods, Roles, and Sources of Supply.md

 [18F Guides](https://guides.18f.org/)

 * The 18F Guides website is a comprehensive collection of best practices, tools, and methodologies designed to help government teams and their partners build effective, user-centered digital services.
 It covers topics such as Agile development, accessibility, open source, and design systems, aiming to improve public service delivery through modern technology practices.

+>You’ve completed Sprint 2 of Module 1!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.